The best long distance running anyone can provide you is you have to enjoy the sport. You have to have a passion for the work you are doing.

 Long Distance Running Tips That Work

-The more time you spend getting your body accustomed to the same pace it will experience during the race the better off you are going to be to maintain pace, keep lactic acid amounts in check, and run new personal bests.
+The more time you spend getting your body accustomed to the same pace it will experience, the better off you are going to be to maintain pace.

 Buy A Heart Rate Monitor